deeptikam/Cafe-Sales/README.md

 --Queries-------------------------------------

 I came up with 10 different questions to write queries for to demonstrate aggregate functions, joins, grouping, and more.
 I wrote each question keeping in mind what the data could be used for in the real world.
+View query results in 'Cafe Sales Query Results.pdf'